rumeysa-oz/rumeysa-oz/README.md

 <!--
 **rumeysa-oz/rumeysa-oz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I am Rümeysa Özavan, I am a Computer Engineering student and I am interested in software development, data science and artificial intelligence.
+I am Rümeysa, I am a Computer Engineering student and I am interested in software development, data science and artificial intelligence.
 I am eager to learn and work with new technologies.

 ## 🗺️Location